intrinio/javascript-sdk/docs/CompanyApi.md

 var companyAPI = new intrinioSDK.CompanyApi();

 var opts = {
-  'latestFilingDate': null, // Date | Last filing date 'sic': null, // String | Return companies with the given Standard Industrial Classification code 'template': null, // String | Return companies with the given financial statement template 'sector': null, // String | Return companies in the given industry sector
+  'latestFilingDate': null, // Date | Return companies whose latest 10-Q or 10-K was filed on or after this date 'sic': null, // String | Return companies with the given Standard Industrial Classification code 'template': null, // String | Return companies with the given financial statement template 'sector': null, // String | Return companies in the given industry sector